 Ensure that ponds are safe for children.
 Check with BMCC for any safety regulations.

-When walking in the bush, take note of the indigenous plants and other environmental features that indigenous wildlife make use of.
+When walking in the bush, take note of the native plants and other bushland resources that indigenous wildlife make use of.
 Incorporate these plants and environmental features into your garden.
-Please do not remove bush rock, timber or other natural objects from bushland.
+As discussed, please do not remove bush rock, timber or other natural objects from bushland.

-Consider joing a local bushcare group, and help to restore degraded wildlife habitat and ecosystems.
+Consider joining a local bushcare group, and help to restore degraded wildlife habitat and ecosystems.
 See https://bushcarebluemountains.org.au/.
+Participating in bushcare is a great way to learn about local plant communities and local wildlife.

 Happy gardening!
 Please do share your experiences and constructive feedback about this webpage by emailing bushcare@bluemountains.org.au.